Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 * ground necessity in contingency, or
 * identify logic with material facts

 lead to contradiction, regress, or collapse.
-Within such a framework, $\Omega$ is not merely “necessary in S5”, but **necessary in any coherent grounding architecture** that respects these structural constraints.
+Within such a framework, Ω is not merely “necessary in S5”, but **necessary in any coherent grounding architecture** that respects these structural constraints.

 This is the sense in which one may say:

 > Just as rejecting Peano axioms does not abolish `1 + 1 = 2`,
-> rejecting particular modal packages does not abolish $\Omega$,
+> rejecting particular modal packages does not abolish Ω,
 > once the underlying successor and grounding structure is in place.

 ---